Ecommerce Returns Automation

-A powerful, yet overlooked capability in returns management is gift returns.
+A powerful yet overlooked capability in return management is gift returns.

-Through ReturnLogic, the gift recipient is able to begin a return with nothing other than the shipping label on the box and her own email address.
+Through ReturnLogic, the gift recipient can begin a return with nothing other than the shipping label on the box and their email address.

-Done properly, gift returns remove friction between the recipient and customer service, as well as the recipient and the giver.
+When done correctly, gift returns remove the recipient’s friction between customer service and the gift giver.

-In the case of all returns, you can choose whether you would like returns to be automatically authorized or manually authorized.
+In the case of all returns, you can choose whether you would like them to be automatically authorized or manually authorized.

-Automatic authorization means that the shipping label is issued as soon as the shopper submits her return request, whereas manual authorization gives you the discretion to examine the case before you decide to approve.
+Automatic authorization means that the shipping label is issued as soon as the shopper submits their return request.
+Manual authorization gives you the discretion to examine the case before you decide to approve.